phdccltd/phdcc-papers-api/README.md

 The instructions below are for Apache.
 Here's a link to [instructions for nginx](https://pm2.keymetrics.io/docs/tutorials/pm2-nginx-production-setup) for one port.

 This Apache conf file sends API requests at `/api` to internal port 1234 and any other requests to port 1235.
 Let's Encrypt certificates are in use.
+Note that you may need to install the Apache modules `proxy` and `proxy_http`.

 ```
 <IfModule mod_ssl.c>